Why Volunteering Feels So Good

 A few points to consider:

-• Formal group volunteering significantly boosts well-being more than informal volunteering.
+Formal group volunteering boosts well-being much more than informal volunteering.

-• Higher volunteering frequency yields greater well-being; weekly volunteering triples benefits of occasional volunteering.
+Higher volunteering frequency results in greater well-being; weekly volunteering triples the benefits of occasional volunteering.

 At Stride to Serve, we build our program to give our participants the most benefit possible.
 We make finding volunteer opportunities easy and organize our events to provide the best experience.